Joined Stern 1983

 He has written over 70 research articles, funded by grants from industry and the National Science Foundation.
 He pioneered the use of machine learning for predictive modeling on Wall Street across proprietary systematic trading, risk management, and customer and salesforce management.
 He is a frequent speaker in academic as well as industrial forums.

-Professor Dhar received his Bachelor of Technology in chemical engineering from the Indian Institute of Technology in Delhi, and his Master of Philosophy and Doctor of Philosophy in artificial intelligence from the University of Pittsburgh.
+Professor Dhar received his Bachelor of Technology from the Indian Institute of Technology in Delhi, and his Master of Philosophy and Doctor of Philosophy from the University of Pittsburgh.